 Over hundreds of years, sauna procedures have remained similar to what was practiced back in the days.
-So few changes in the procedures and etiquette can be explained with the fact that sauna for Finns is an important part of life, much like eating or sleeping.
+Such a few changes in the procedures and etiquette can be explained with the fact that sauna for Finns is an important part of life, much like eating or sleeping.
 The essential idea behind every sauna session is to enjoy it and feel better.

 Although there are no strict rules about the procedures, there are steps driven by common sense, which will make your sauna experience a pleasant one.